Thanksgiving for the Dogs

 By Colleen Messina

-1 "Where are the doggie biscuits for the dogs that might come?" said Mrs. Rich.
-Silky furs enfolded her bowling-pin-shaped body.
+1 "Where are the doggie biscuits for the dogs that might come?" asked Mrs. Rich.
+Silky furs enfolded her body.
 A pillbox hat ruffled with lace sat on her smoothly styled hair.
-Down below, Fufu danced on tiny feet around her chubby mistress.
-The black poodle bristled with pink ribbons.
+Mrs. Rich bristled with authority.
+She ran the local charity that hosted a free Thanksgiving dinner.
+Fufu danced on tiny feet around her mistress.
+The black poodle's fur was dotted with pink ribbons.
 Her polished toenails clicked on the floor.
-Mrs. Rich also bristled-with authority.
-She ran the local charity that hosted a free Thanksgiving Dinner.

 4 Brian's mother always used a Chinese proverb when she encouraged Brian to volunteer.
 She said, "The smile you send out returns to you."
 She said doing good deeds had a way of bringing good things back to you.
 Brian knew he spread smiles by helping with the charity dinner, but he didn't expect a reward for his work.